 Time to go journeying in the desert!
 Pack up your SDTG, which can all be bought from Shantay in the Shantay Pass.
 After making sure you aren't holding anything in your right hand, take a magic carpet ride to Pollnivneach.
 You could walk there, but the carpet prices are quite affordable and you'd get eaten by angry desert camels the locals have affectionately named "Ugthankies".

 Unfortunately, he asks for 1 gp more than you have, no matter how much you have on you.
 For example, if you have 1,000 gp, he'll ask for 1,001 gp.
 If you bring 1,000,000,000 gp, the Snake Charmer will ask for 1,000,000,001 gp.
 Say you won't pay that and walk away slowly.
+After he says "quarter price," you need to stop.
 He'll change his mind and change his demand to 100 gp.
 Pay that and he'll give you a Snake Charm and a Music Scroll.

 Note: If you have an enchanted Ring of Charos, you can immediately "persuade" him to accept 50 gp.

 What I was wondering was why you couldn't just use a bucket of dung in the first place?
 Rats would go for that just as much as some hypnotic tune.
 Guess it's because you'd pass out from the stench.

 Head back to Port Sarim with your newly-received Snake Charm and Music Scroll.
 Stand next to the manhole and play the exact tune prescribed by the scroll.
 The number of holes that need to be covered on each page is random for each person.
 Notice the "Raise Octave" button at the top of the flute options.
 You need to select that on page 5.
 Taking screenshots of the notes will make your life easier.

 Once you've reached page 8, the last page, select play.
 Sayonara, rats!